Job profiles at CSC

 - properly share all relevant information about Indigenous offenders and their reintegration

-Aboriginal correctional program officers (ACPOs) deliver Indigenous correctional programs to offenders.
+Indigenous correctional program officers (ICPOs) deliver Indigenous correctional programs to offenders.
 These programs address, in a culturally sensitive way, behaviours that increase an offender's risk to re-offend.

-As an Aboriginal correctional program officer, you will:
+As an Indigenous correctional program officer, you will:

 - contribute to the healing journey of Indigenous offenders